duffyjp/duffy/README.md

 ```

 CPU Detection:
-Linux only for now, each method returns 1 on non-Linux hosts.
+Linux and Mac only for now, each method returns 1 on unsupported hosts.
 Example results for my dual core i5 with hyperthreading.
 ```ruby
    Duffy::System.cpus     # => 1